ngalvin93/schmood/README.md

 npm start
 ```

+1. Start by naming your board
+2. Collect images, text, and links from the internet and paste it to your board
+3. Once completed, share the board with the link

 ## Technologies Used
 Reac, Redux, React-Redux, React Router, Create React App, Reactstrap, React Tiny Link, Firebase Realtime Database, Netlify